Map

 • London Bridge is named in the World War II song "The King is Still in London" by Roma Campbell-Hunter & Hugh Charles.[59]

-• Fergie released a song titled "London Bridge" in 2006 as the lead single of her first solo album, The Dutchess.[58]
-The music video for the track features the singer on a boat near London's Tower Bridge,[59] which is not London Bridge, but this error didn't stop the song from reaching number one on Billboard's Hot 100.[60]
+• Fergie released a song titled "London Bridge" in 2006 as the lead single of her first solo album, The Dutchess.[60]
+The music video for the track features the singer on a boat near London's Tower Bridge,[61] which, despite the song's title, is not London Bridge.
+The song peaked at number one on Billboard's Hot 100 chart.[62]

 See also